What are the requirements for filing a trademark application in the Philippines?

 - Signed Power of Attorney, if the filing is through a representative;

 - Plain copy of the home application, if priority application is claimed;

 - Sworn statement that the applicant is a small entity, if applicable.

 What are the minimum requirements to secure a filing date for a trademark application?

-To secure a filing date, the applicant must file the trademark application form with indication of the name and address of the applicant, reproduction of the mark and list of goods and services and then pay the required fee.
+To secure a filing date, the applicant must file the trademark application form indicating the name and address of the applicant, reproduction of the mark, and list of goods and services, and then pay the required fee.